pranigopu/pranigopu.github.io/docs/agentic-ai/autonomy-levels-in-agentic-ai.md

 3. Monitoring infrastructure is sophisticated enough <br> ... *to catch anomalous behaviour before errors compound irreversibly*
 4. Post-hoc audit is legally and ethically sufficient <br> ... *i.e. real-time human oversight is not a regulatory requirement*

+Validation requirements at L5 must be satisfied primarily through...

+- pre-deployment testing
-Validation requirements at L5 must be satisfied primarily through pre-deployment testing and formal verification of agent behaviour within the intended problem scope, rather than through runtime human review.
+- formal verification of agent behaviour

+... within the intended problem scope, rather than through runtime human review.

 ---